-Before I share the exciting news about the great gift idea for the upcoming holiday season from Aunt Phil’s Trunk, I need to share updates of what’s been happening in Aunt Phil’s world since my last blog post a few months ago.
+Before I share the exciting news about our Aunt Phil update, the great gift idea for the upcoming holiday season from Aunt Phil’s Trunk, I need to share updates of what’s been happening in Aunt Phil’s world since my last blog post a few months ago.

 First, I want to thank everyone for the prayers, donations and well wishes for our now-5-year-old grandson, Toben, in his fight for his life against the leukemia that invaded his little body last August.
 He finished the heavy-duty chemotherapy treatments this summer and began kindergarten like a normal little boy last month.
 He will be on a maintenance regime of chemo taken daily at home, and once a month at a clinic, for the next two years.
 But the prognosis is good and we are hopeful that he will succeed in this battle.
 Continued prayers are appreciated.

 While helping with grandchildren as Toben underwent treatments near Sacramento, I managed to finish all the curriculum workbooks and teacher guides for the Aunt Phil’s Trunk Alaska history series.
 The response, since their publication two months ago, from charter schools, village schools and home schools has been phenomenal.
 The feedback from students and their teachers include raving enthusiasm with this method of learning about Alaska’s colorful past.
 Entire families now are using the system, which also includes crossword, word search and word scramble puzzles based on chapters in the books, and having a ton of fun.
 I couldn’t ask for anything more than that, and I’m feeling so blessed.